p4dd9/birb/README.md

 ## 👾 What it does

-Tap or click to boost your bird up and navigate through the pipes.
+Tap or click to boost your birb up and navigate through the pipes.
 If you hit a pipe, it's back to start!
-Birb is a remix of the original Flappy Bird game that ships with its own Twists.
+Birb is a remix of the original Flappy Birb game that ships with its own Twists.

 ## ⚡ Items